 After returning to Hagyu-an I continued to update my notes and around 06:00 Olaf and Philipp stirred, got up and got themselves ready to leave.
 They were not planning to go all the way to Sankakuji (#65) and thought as far as Shikoku Chuo City with it's relatively large number of hotels would be a good place to aim for.
 I had not really done my maths regarding how far it was to Sankakuji (#65) but I figured it was something like 25km.
 I also knew it was possible to camp in the hut within the temple grounds but that unlike the fully enclosed rest hut at Yokomineji (#60), this one was an open hut.
 The fact that it was possible to camp there had made it a possible target for me but it depended very much on the weather.

-It wasn't raining as I left but I had dressed in my waterproof jacket and I had my pack covered to guard it against the light showers I was expecting.
-I had not gone more than about 50m and was heading along a short river stretch leading up to Route 11 when from the other side an elderly woman shouted out a morning greeting.
+It wasn't raining as I left but I had dressed in my waterproof jacket and I had my pack covered to guard it against any light showers.
+I had not gone more than about 50m and was heading along a short river stretch leading up to Route 11 when an elderly woman on the other side shouted out a morning greeting.
 I waved at her and she pointed to the far end near Route 11 meaning she would meet me there.
 She got back into her car and drove the short distance and waited.
-I soon got round to the other side and she approached with something quite large in her hand.
+She approached me with something quite large in her hand.
 I wondered what it was and as she handed it to me she said it was seaweed which I could eat when I felt hot and tired, adding that it would give me extra energy.
-It was a very kind gesture and something wholly unexpected so soon at the start of another day and it really seemed to give me a lift.
+It was a very kind gesture and something wholly unexpected and coming so soon at the start of another day, it really seemed to give me a lift.

-I continued walking along Route 11 for about 50 minutes and then it started raining.
+I'd been going for nearly an hour along Route 11 when it started raining.
 I had already passed by a few convenience stores but up ahead I could see a Circle K and outside I could see a single pack and a walking stick.
-I wasn't sure but I thought it could be Olaf or Phillip's pack.
-As I got closer I spotted the pair of them sat at a side counter drinking coffee.
+I wasn't sure but I figured they probably belonged to Olaf or Phillip and as I got closer I spotted the pair of them sat at a side counter drinking coffee.
 They both greeted me and I set my pack down and got myself a coffee and a snack.
 Before enjoying my third coffee of the morning I got the photocopier machine set up to print out 50 new photographs and while they quietly started popping out I sat back down and enjoyed the coffee.
-About 10 minutes later the copier had finished and I took out a wad of 50 shiny new photographs and Philipp who didn't know what I was doing was completely amazed to see that such a service was possible in the convenience stores and understood why I always had a ready supply of photographs.

 Olaf and Phillip left the Circle K a little ahead of me.
 I remained behind for another 15 minutes slotting the photos into clear sleeves.
 Before leaving I went to the check out and gave 3 photographs to the shop assistant and told her it was a present for her and the other 2 staff in the store.
 Maybe not understanding me or not hearing what I had said, she tried to look for a bar code on them to scan them but was quickly joined by her co-worker who had seen me putting the photographs into the sleeves and knew they were not salable items but a gift.
 Without really say much more I left and continued on ahead.

 The rain was not heavy but it was definitely persistent and a little further on I came up on Olaf and Philipp again.
-Philipp had covered his pack with a convenience store rain jacket and invested in an umbrella too like Olaf.
-With the rain getting heavier we stopped again outside another convenience store.
-I didn't fancy going too far in this rain and risk getting completely soaked so I asked a customer who was having a smoke outside if there was a hot spa anywhere nearby He told me the only one he knew about was one much further on in Shikoku Chuo City.
-Olaf and Philipp had already set of ahead of me but with a new plan in mind I started walking again at a more determined pace.
+Philipp had covered his pack with a convenience store rain jacket and invested in an umbrella.
+With the rain getting heavier I stopped again outside another convenience store.
+I didn't fancy going too far in this rain and risk getting completely soaked so I asked a man if there was a hot spa anywhere nearby.
+He told me the only one he knew about was one much further on in Shikoku Chuo City.
+With a new plan in mind I started walking again at a more determined pace.

-There was a long steep flight of steps leading up to the temple gate and with the sun streaming through the trees it looked like a perfect photo opportunity but I resisted and headed instead to the steps.
-The steps were surprisingly high and as I started to make my way up I greeted several people.
-About half way up a woman going down on the other side of the central banister greeted me and asked me where I was from.
+A long steep flight of steps leads up to the temple gate and as I started to make my way up I greeted several people.
+About half way up a woman going down on the other side of the central rail greeted me and asked me where I was from.
 I told her I was from England but living in Japan.
 Her husband was still further up the stairs and asked me to pose with his wife so he could take a photograph of the two of us.
 When he got closer, he and his wife exchanged a few words in Japanese and the next question was why don't you come and stay at our house.
 I was somewhat blown away because I just didn't expect anything like that to happen and after asking them if it really was OK I agreed.
 I told them I would rejoin them at the bottom of the stairs after finishing with business at the temple.

 Ken was keenly interested in the pilgrimage and together with a volunteer group had been working on clearing trails to other sites of interest in the local area.
 He was also very interested in learning about the reasons why people did ohenro and keen to learn about reasons why I was doing it.
 I had said a few times that it was for the purposes of self reflection and occasionally gone as far as saying that I was doing it for a second time because I was a fool.
 That was an unusually harsh criticism of myself but it seemed to be an easy way to express one of my reasons for doing it.
 I told Ken the story of the mountain monk who I had met on the third day of my first pilgrimage.